-Director/principal at ValueBridge Advisors (U.S.) and Head of Research at Burnt Oak Capital (UK), he brings a unique synthesis on change ranging from global economics to technology that is reshaping time-space.
-This synthesis stems from his perspectives on both business model investing and operating/general management.
-These perspectives are why his accomplishments have tended to be in initiatives requiring foresight in dynamic environments, alignment and implementing through change, complexity and fatigue.
+Director/Head of Analytics at ValueBridge Advisors (U.S.)/Burnt Oak Capital (UK), he brings a unique synthesis on change ranging from global economics to technology that is reshaping time-space.
+This synthesis stems from his experience in both business model investing, and general and product management.
+These perspectives are why his accomplishments have tended to be in initiatives requiring foresight and thoughtful execution in complex and dynamic environments.

 Internationally, he maintains relationships in over thirty countries and has a passion for economic development.
-Technologically, he has led teams to nine U.S. patents and developed one of the
+Technologically, he has led teams to nine U.S. patents.
+Previously, he led

 Active in professional and industry circles, he:

 Mr. Barnier is the author of The Operational Handbook for Financial Companies (Harriman House, Great Britain, 2011), and a contributor to Risk Management in Finance (Wiley, 2009) and Risk and Performance Management: A Guide for Government Decision Makers (Wiley, 2014).

 He is a founder and editor of Fed Dashboard and Fundamentals, where economic and market risk myths are busted.

 He has been quoted widely (including in The Wall Street Journal, and interviewed from the NYSE, NASDAQ Market Site, Yahoo!
 Finance and thestreet.com with translation into at least 4 languages) and penned over 100 articles.
 He serves on the editorial panels for EDPACS, ISACA Journal and Association for Financial Professionals Risk! newsletter.